 Prerequisites and Selection Criteria

-Any Colgate student who has completed or plans to complete at least two English courses at the 200 level by the end of the academic year 2013-14 may apply.
+Any Colgate student who has completed or plans to complete at least two English courses at the 200 level by the end of the academic year 2014-15 may apply.
 Preference will go to students who have completed Engl.
 200 and Engl.
-217. Priority will go to declared English/Creative Writing concentrators in the class of 2013.
+217. Priority will go to declared English concentrators in the class of 2017.

 Calendar and Deadlines

-The deadline for applications to the Spring 2015 London English Study Group is Friday November 8, 2013.
-All applications on the Off-Campus Study/International Programs website and are submitted online.
-Only finalists in the selection process will be interviewed and this will be arranged by e-mail.
-Student notification of selections will take place before December 23.
-Written confirmation of participation is due January 13, 2014.
+The deadline for applications to the Spring 2016 London English Study Group is Friday November 7, 2014.
+All applications on the Off-Campus Study/International Programs study groups’ websites and are submitted online.
+Interviews of applicants will be arranged by e-mail, and student notification of selections will take place late December 2014.

 Passports and Visas

-You must confirm that your passport is valid through December 2015.
-All students participating on the Spring 2014 London English Study Group will be required to obtain a U.K. student visa.
+You must confirm that your passport is valid through December 2016.
+All students participating on the Spring 2016 London English Study Group will be required to obtain a U.K. student visa.
 With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 119 McGregory, to learn as much as you can about the visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
 For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.

-Both informational sessions will be held in Fager Lounge, Lathrop Hall
+Both informational sessions will be held in 408 Lathrop Hall

-For more information, contact Jennifer Brice by e-mail at firstname.lastname@example.org
+For more information, contact Prof. Michael Coyle by e-mail at email@example.com